farizrahman4u/seq2seq/README.md

 **Continious VS Descrete sequence pairs:**

 * When training on continuous sequence pairs, such as long conversations, set the `remember_state` argument to `True`for `Seq2seq` model.
-This is important if you want context sensitive conversational models, so that you can avoid scenarios like this:
+This is important if you want context sensitive conversational models, so that you can avoid scenarios like this:(Will only work if there are lot of exchanges in each conversation in your training data)

 > **Human**: what is your job ?